pingidentity/terraform-provider-pingdirectory/docs/data-sources/recurring_task.md

 - `search_interval` (String) The length of time the server should sleep between searches performed using the criteria from the ldap-url-for-search-expected-to-return-entries property.
 - `search_time_limit` (String) The length of time that the server will wait for a response to each internal search performed using the criteria from the ldap-url-for-search-expected-to-return-entries property.
 - `security_level` (String) The security level to use when deciding which information to include in or exclude from the support data archive, and which included data should be obscured or redacted.
-- `sign` (Boolean) Indicates whether to cryptographically sign backups, which will make it possible to detect whether the backup has been altered since it was created.
+- `sign` (Boolean) When the `type` attribute is set to `backup`: Indicates whether to cryptographically sign backups, which will make it possible to detect whether the backup has been altered since it was created.
+When the `type` attribute is set to `ldif-export`: Indicates whether to cryptographically sign the exported data, which will make it possible to detect whether the LDIF data has been altered since it was exported.
 - `sleep_duration` (String) The length of time to sleep before the task completes.
 - `target_directory` (String) The path to the directory containing the files to examine.
 The directory must exist.
 - `task_attribute_value` (Set of String) The set of attribute values that should be included in the tasks that are scheduled from this Statically Defined Recurring Task.
 Each value must be in the form {attribute-type}={value}, where {attribute-type} is the name or OID of an attribute type that is defined in the schema and permitted with the configured set of object classes, and {value} is a value to assign to an attribute with that type.
 A multivalued attribute can be created by providing multiple name-value pairs with the same name and different values.